Glossary

 • flicker n.
 The nascent feeling one experiences when encountering a character with whom one is likely to form a soulbond.
 This is always a strong emotion attaching you to them, but varies situation.
 If, when trying to forge a soulbond, you don’t have this strong emotional attachment, it’s unlikely to work.
 It will likely remain throughout the relationship.

 • manifestations n. pl. (also facets, masks, aspects) Refers to the different manners of interaction an average person will have with the world in different situations.
 This can be more true for some than others, though this may or may not relate to a propensity for soulbonding.
-Expresses something that’s a direct outward expression of the inner self rather than an autonomous being.
+A direct outward expression of the inner self rather than an autonomous being.

 • shrine n.
 A space, physical, digital, or even just on paper (like a notebook) where you express your feelings towards your soulbonds.
 Online shrines exist for regular fandom stuff, too, mind you - and I run a couple, but this is a bit different.
 It’s hard to explain and I’ll probably add a separate page about it; suffice to say it does not imply worship of your soulbonds.